IBM/data-prep-kit/doc/data-processing.md

-# Data Schema and Processing
+# Data Processing Using Multiple Transforms

 The transformation framework is designed to operate on rows of columnar data, generally contained in [parquet](https://arrow.apache.org/docs/python/parquet.html) files and read as [pyarrow tables](https://arrow.apache.org/docs/python/index.html).